lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 }
 ```

 The variable `localJointMatrix` stores the transformation matrix for the joint that occupies the position “i” for the current frame.
 The `invJointMatrix` holds the inverse transformation matrix for the joint that occupies the position “i” for the binding pose.
 We store the result of multiplying the `localJointMatrix` by the  invJointMatrix.
 This result will be used later to compute the final positions.
-We store also the original joint transformation matrix, the variable `localJointMatrix`, so we can use it to calculate this joint childs transformation matrices.
+We store also the original joint transformation matrix, the variable `localJointMatrix`, so we can use it to calculate this joint children's transformation matrices.

 Let's get back to the MD5Loader class.
 The `generateMesh` method also has changed, we calculate the positions of the binding pose as it has been explained before, but for each vertex we store two arrays: